 In 2017, after the submission of the Original Applications, the Town began its review of the North Oakville Secondary Plans as part of its MCR process, which resulted in the adoption of Official Plan Amendment ("OPA") Nos.
 321 and 322 relating to the NOESP and the NOWSP, respectively, in June 2018.
 OPA 321 was ultimately approved with amendments by the Ontario Land Tribunal (the "Tribunal") in July 2019 and is now in force.
-As OPA 321 was adopted after the submission of the Original Applications, it is our opinion that the Original and Revised Applications should be assessed on their merits against the NOESP that was in force at the time of the original submission (August 2016), however we have considered OPA 321 and provided commentary on it below.
+As OPA 321 was adopted after the submission of the Original Applications, it is our opinion that the Original and Revised Applications should be assessed on their merits against the NOESP that was in force at the time of the original submission (August 2016).
+Therefore, OPA 321 is not applicable to the Revised Applications.
+Nonetheless, we have provided some commentary below on how the Revised Applications relate to OPA 321 for consideration.